‘Solo: A Star Wars Story’: Ranking the all-star cast and their best roles

-Featuring as Solo: A Star Wars Story’s leading lady Qi’Ra, Clarke is most known for being Daenerys Targaryen in Game of Thrones a.k.a. the Mother of Dragons.
+Featuring as Solo: A Star Wars Story’s leading lady Qi’Ra, Clarke is most known for playing Daenerys Targaryen in Game of Thrones a.k.a. the Mother of Dragons.
 Aside from that, there’s not a lot worth mentioning (and the less said about the drippy romcom Me Before You, the better).

 There are so many acting roles to mention, some of his most notable being his stint as Carl Casper in Chef, his subtly brilliant performance as Bobby on the low-budget crime-drama Made, and of course his role as Hogan in Iron Man.
 (He also directed the damn thing!)

-Where do we even begin with Harrelson (who will play Tobias Beckett in Solo: A Star Wars Story)?
-There really are too many roles to mention, but we’ll try our best!
+Where do we even begin with Harrelson (who played Tobias Beckett in Solo: A Star Wars Story)?
+There really are too many roles to mention, but we’ll try our best.
 Tallahassee in Zombieland, Billy Hoyle in White Men Can’t Jump, Mickey Knox in Natural Born Killers, Charlie in Seven Psychopaths, Sgt.
 William Schumann in Wag the Dog, Carson Wells in No Country for Old Men, Roy Munson in Kingpin, and who can forget his stunning performance as Detective Marty Hart in the dark crime series True Detective? 👏